QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 ### Collaborators

 The Collaborator role is given to moderators from the communities that are part of the Program, and who have joined a Program-related space in order to represent their communities.
+Administrators from these communities are welcome to join as Collaborators as well, if they wish.

 Collaborators are given access to all moderation-related areas within Program spaces, such as general moderation chat channels and case-tracking threads.
 Additionally, all Collaborators are granted access to spaces dedicated to organizing events between participating communities.